Pranav3106/Recruitment_Task/README.md

 # Recruitment Task – Front-End Developer

-This app provides search filters to find characters by name, a detailed view of each character showing status, gender, species, and associated episodes, as well as a detailed view for each episode.
+- This app provides search filters to find characters by name, a detailed view of each character showing status, gender, species, and associated episodes, as well as a detailed view for each episode.
+- This app is done using React + JavaScript (ES6+)

 ---